Thyroid glandulars may be the most potent over-the-counter ingredients that thyroid patients can take.

-Maybe you feel that your doctor isn’t listening to you.
+Do you feel that your doctor isn’t listening to you?

-Maybe you feel that no matter what you do you still feel terrible.
+Do you feel that no matter what you do you still feel terrible?

-My recommendation is to use supplements which contain known and proven ingredients designed to help your thyroid function.
+My recommendation is to use supplements that contain known and proven ingredients designed to help your thyroid.

 The bottom line?